gigernau/PCAHyperspectralClassifier/README.md

 # USAGE EXAMPLE

-## 1) Set VISDOM enviroment in another shell to view images and data plot on the browser
+## 1) Set VISDOM environment in another shell to view images and plots in a browser
 	python3 -m visdom.server

 ## 2) Train the Model